• Skip to primary navigation

 • Buttermilk – Buttermilk is a standard ingredient for most Southern biscuit recipes.
 The acidity reacts with the baking soda, which gives the biscuits lift and makes them super fluffy.
 If you don’t have any on hand, it’s super simple to make with pantry ingredients.

-How To Make Tender Mayonnaise Biscuits
+Even You Can Make Tender Mayonnaise Biscuits

-Step 1: Mix the biscuit dough.
+Step 1: Mix the dough.

 Dry ingredients for biscuits in a bowl with a whisk.